doasync/redux-thunk-generators/README.md

 ## Usage

-Just yield actions!
-Forget about dispatch.
+Just yield action objects to dispatch them!
+Forget about wrapping each time (but you can).
 Async action?
 Yield promise and get the response!
+Feels like await ;)

 ```javascript
 export const signIn = (payload) => function* () {